Cercanías Bilbao: System

 Cercanías Bilbao follows the same patterns as other Cercanías networks in the country, as Cercanías Madrid or Cercanías Barcelona.
-The network consists of three lines, all of them starting at Bilbao-Abando and linking the center of Bilbao with other municipalities within the metropolitan area.
-There are three lines, named C-1, C-2 and C-3; the first two follow the Estuary of Bilbao, and the C-3 reaches municipalities outside the metropolitan area.
-The network has connections with Metro Bilbao (rapid transit), FEVE (commuter rail), Renfe (regional trains), the tram and Bilbao's bus station, Termibus.
+The network consists of four lines, three of which start at Bilbao-Abando and the last starts at the nearby Bilbao La Concordia station.
+They all link the center of Bilbao with other municipalities within and beyond the metropolitan area.
+There are four lines, named C-1, C-2, C-3, and C-4; the first two follow the Estuary of Bilbao, the C-3 reaches municipalities outside the metropolitan area, and the C-4 reaches the westermost area of Biscay.
+The network has connections with Metro Bilbao (rapid transit), Euskotren (commuter rail), Renfe (regional trains), the tram and Bilbao's bus station, Termibus.

 Lines

 Service frequencies

-As of October 2011, there are the typical service frequencies for each line:
+As of 2025, there are the typical service frequencies for each line: